 6.72 Firms must remain vigilant for any additional transactions by, or instructions from, any customer or account in respect of which a disclosure has been made, and should submit further disclosures, and consent applications, to the NCA, as appropriate, if the suspicion remains.

-POCA s 339A 6.73 In the case of deposit-taking institutions alone, following the reporting of a suspicion, any subsequent transactions (including 'lifestyle' payments) involving the customer or account which was the subject of the original report may only proceed if it meets the 'threshold' requirement of $\pounds 250$ or less; where the proposed transaction exceeds $\pounds 250$, permission to vary the 'threshold' payment is required from the NCA before it may proceed.
+POCA s 339A 6.73

+In the case of deposit-taking institutions alone, following the reporting of a suspicion, any subsequent transactions (including 'lifestyle' payments) involving the customer or account which was the subject of the original report may only proceed if it meets the 'threshold' requirement of £250 or less; where the proposed transaction exceeds £250, permission to vary the 'threshold' payment is required from the NCA before it may proceed.

 6.74 The significant practical difficulties involved in meeting the legal requirements set out in paragraph 6.73 are the subject of continuing discussions with the authorities.

-POCA, ss 337 (1), 338(4) Terrorism Act s 21B 6.75 The disclosure provisions within POCA and the Terrorism Act protect persons making SARs from any potential breaches of confidentiality, whether imposed under contract, statute (for example, the Data Protection Act), or common law.
+POCA, ss 337 (1), 6.75 338(4) Terrorism Act s 21B The disclosure provisions within POCA and the Terrorism Act protect persons making SARs from any potential breaches of confidentiality, whether imposed under contract, statute (for example, the Data Protection Act), or common law.
 These provisions apply to those inside and outside the regulated sector, and include reports that are made voluntarily, in addition to reports made in order to fulfil reporting obligations.
 The NCA has established a SARs Confidentiality Hotline (0800 2346657) to report breaches from reporters and end-users alike.

-6.76 The NCA's consent following a disclosure is given to the reporting institution solely in relation to the money laundering offences.
+The NCA's consent following a disclosure is given to the reporting institution solely in relation to the money laundering offences.
 Consent provides the staff involved with a defence against a charge of committing a money laundering offence under ss 327-329 of POCA or a terrorist finance offence under ss 15-18 of the Terrorism Act.
 It is not intended to override normal commercial judgement, and a firm is not committed to continuing the relationship with the customer if such action would place the reporting institution at commercial risk.

 6.77 Whether to terminate a relationship is essentially a commercial decision, and firms must be free to make such judgements.
 However, in the circumstances envisaged here a firm should consider liaising with the law enforcement investigating officer to consider whether it is likely that termination would alert the customer or prejudice an investigation in any other way.
 If there is continuing suspicion about the customer or the transaction or activities, and there are funds which need to be returned to the customer at the end of the relationship, firms should ask the NCA for consent to repatriate the funds.
-6.78 Where the firm knows that the funds in an account derive from criminal activity, or that they arise from fraudulent instructions, the account must be frozen.
-Where it is believed that the account holder may be involved in the fraudulent activity that is being reported, then the account may need to be frozen, but the need to avoid tipping off would have to be considered.